weavejester/environ/README.md

 2. Environment variables
 3. Java system properties

-The first source can be set via the "lein-environ" Leiningen plugin, which dumps the contents of the `:env` key in the project map into that files.
+The first source is set via the "lein-environ" Leiningen plugin, which dumps the contents of the `:env` key in the project map into that file.

 ## Installation